AY2526S1-CS2103T-T12-3/tp/docs/UserGuide.md

 - Unable to assign role when displaying list of subcommittee.
 - The index refers to the index number shown in the displayed list.
 - The index **must be a positive integer** 1, 2, 3, …​
+- User can assign multiple roles for a member at the same time.

 Examples:

 - `assign-role 1 r/Treasurer`
 - `assign-role 3 r/President`
+- `assign-role 2 r/Treasurer r/Secretary`

 ---